Dusty Baker: Draft and minor leagues

-As an outfielder, Baker played his first baseball games in the Texas League in Austin in the AA classification, playing nine games in 1967.
-He then played in the Western Carolinas League and the Florida State League (mostly in the former) before playing six games in the majors the following year.
-It was also during the year that Baker would serve as a Marine Corps Reserve in motor transport mechanics, as suggested by the team; he would do so for six years.
-He made his debut as a call-up on September 7, 1968, against the Houston Astros.
+Atlanta Braves (1968–1975)

+Baker made his debut as a call-up on September 7, 1968, against the Houston Astros.
 He went 0-for-1, and he appeared in five other games that year and collected two hits.
 He played in the minors for most of the next three seasons, playing just 45 games for the major league Braves during that time while batting over .300 for the Triple-A Richmond Braves in 1970 and 1971.
 Finally, Baker made the roster for Opening Day in 1972 to get a true start to his major league career.
 He played in 127 games while batting .321 (third best in the National League) with 143 hits, seventeen home runs and 76 runs batted in (RBI); he received votes for Most Valuable Player, finishing 22nd.
 It was during the 1970s that Baker played for the Yaquis de Obregón of the Mexican Pacific League in the offseason, stating it was the toughest league that he ever played in professionally.
 The following year, he would play in 159 games (a career high) and batted .288 while collecting 174 hits with 101 runs, 21 home runs, and 99 runs batted in with 24 stolen bases (the latter two were career highs).
 He played two further seasons with the Braves, batting over .255 in each as the center fielder, but it was a moment on April 8, 1974, that earned him a place in history.
 On that day Baker batted fifth in the lineup behind Hank Aaron.
 In the fourth inning, with Baker on deck, Aaron hit a shot to left field off Al Downing for his 715th home run to pass Babe Ruth in career home runs.
-After expressing a desire to be traded upon the closure of the 1975 season, Baker was traded on November 17, 1975, along with Ed Goodson to the Los Angeles Dodgers for Lee Lacy, Tom Paciorek, Jerry Royster and Jimmy Wynn.
+After expressing a desire to be traded upon the closure of the 1975 season, Baker was traded along with Ed Goodson from the Braves to the Los Angeles Dodgers for Jerry Royster, Tom Paciorek, Lee Lacy and Jimmy Wynn on November 17, 1975.